sucaba/IronTextLibrary/Doc/UserGuide.md

     [Merge]
     public Expr MergeExpr(Expr reduceFirst, Expr shiftFirst)
     {
-        // High precedence rule should be reduced first: left child in tree
+        // High precedence rule should be reduced first: left child in parse tree
-        // and low precedence rule should be reduced last: parent in tree.
+        // and low precedence rule should be reduced last: parent in parse tree.
         // Merge method should return tree with a lowest precedence. if (reduceFirst.Precedence < shiftFirst.Precedence)
         {